-Inadequate agent to achieve required concentration for deep seated fires: Halon less than 5; CO2 less than 40.
+Inadequate agent to achieve required concentration for deep seated fires: Halon less than 5 percent; CO2 less than 40 percent.

 Design concentration achieved but cannot be maintained for sufficient time to ensure fire extinguishment.

 Fully blocked discharge head where gas cannot be released. (e.g., something tied around the head, or a head that is encased in something.)